abcnorio/mixedmethod-rcode/README.md

 ## Disclaimer

 Although all R scripts were tested heavily we cannot rule out any possible errors.
 So we do not guarantee anything but to advice that users should use their common sense whether a result makes sense and is done properly or not.
 Some R code and examples make only sense in combination with the book, because the few notes in the code are not sufficient.
 However, it is provided "as is".
 Use common sense to compare results with expectations.
 NO WARRANTY of any kind is involved here.
 There is no guarantee that the software is free of error or consistent with any standards or even meets your requirements.
-Do not use the software or rely on it to solve problems if incorrect results may lead to hurting or injurying living beings of any kind or if it can lead to loss of property or any other possible damage.
+Do not use the software or rely on it to solve problems if incorrect results may lead to hurting or injurying living beings of any kind or if it can lead to loss of property or any other possible damage to the world.
 If you use the software in such a manner, you are on your own and it is your own risk.